common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/nhi.md

 <!-- @ OPTIONAL @ -->
 <!-- An overview of the text corpus, with information such as average length (in characters and words) of validated sentences. -->

 The average length of validated sentences is 5.5 words (34 characters).
+The corpus contains numerous Spanish loanwords, calques, and code-switching.
+For example, the following sentence from the corpus contains the Spanish conjunction "pero", Spanish preposition "de", the subordinator "hasta", a morphologically-adapted loanword "oniquestudiaro" (from estudiar "to study"), and a morphologically-adapted number, "ocho" (tiochoque "we are eight").
+Due to long-standing language contact and bilingualism, Nahuatl commonly incorporates elements of Spanish, and this is well-represented in the text corpus.

+Pero de nochten tlen tiochoque sa ye neh oniquestudiaro hasta cuando onipiyaya dieciocho años.

 ### Writing system